jpmcd/TensorFlow-KnowledgeDistillation/README.md

 Modifications have been made to cifar10.py, cifar10_input.py, and cifar10_eval.py, while cifar10_student.py is heavily built on the train module.
 In short, a "teacher" net that classifies images is trained, and replica or smaller "student" nets are trained on the logit outputs of the teacher net and sometimes other student nets.

-CIFAR-10 is a common benchmark in machine learning for image recognition.
+CIFAR-10 is a common benchmark dataset in machine learning for image recognition.

 http://www.cs.toronto.edu/~kriz/cifar.html